locka99/cpp-to-rust-book/src/features_of_rust/closures.md

 ## Lambdas in C++

-A lambda expression, or lambda is a C++11 feature for creating an anonymous function that can be declared and passed to a function from within the scope of the call itself.
+A lambda expression, or lambda is a feature introduced in C++11 for creating an anonymous function that can be declared and passed around from within the scope of the call itself.

 This can be particularly useful when you want to sort, filter, search or otherwise do some trivial small action without the bother of declaring a function and making it work.

 In C++ a lambda looks like this: